Measurement-dependent erasure of distinguishability for the observation of interference in an unbalanced SU(1,1) interferometer: Introduction

-To understand the observation described above, we notice that the SU(1,1) interferometer shown in Fig.\ref{SU}(a) has similar arrangement as the frustrated two-photon interferometer \cite{herz}, which is a variation of the experiment of induced coherence without induced emission \cite{zou91,zaj}.
-The appearance of interference in idler (signal) side output, as shown in the observation results in Fig.\ref{SU}(b,d), is a result of indistinguishability \cite{zou91,zaj} of the signal (idler) photon generated from either the first (PA1) or the second (PA2) parametric processes when the paths are balanced.
+The results of direct intensity measurement in Fig.\ref{SU}(b), (c) are straightforward to understand as follows.
+We notice that the SU(1,1) interferometer shown in Fig.\ref{SU}(a) has similar arrangement as the frustrated two-photon interferometer \cite{herz}, which is a variation of the experiment of induced coherence without induced emission \cite{zou91,zaj}.
+The appearance of interference in idler (signal) side output, as shown in the observation results in Fig.\ref{SU}(b), is a result of indistinguishability \cite{zou91,zaj} of the signal (idler) photon generated from either the first (PA1) or the second (PA2) parametric processes when the paths are balanced.
 However, when a delay in the signal or idler field is introduced in the interferometer, since the generation of signal and idler photon pair is time-gated by the pump pulse, this makes it possible to distinguish which parametric process produces the signal or idler photon.
 This will wipe out interference in the other field (idler or signal), as shown in Fig.\ref{SU}(c) in the direct intensity measurement.
+The result of homodyne measurement in the balanced case shown in Fig.\ref{SU}(d) is also straightforward from the perspective of the SU(1,1) interferometer\cite{yur,hud14}.

 On the other hand, the appearance of interference in the homodyne detection at the output of the unbalanced SU(1,1) interferometer is a surprise and is counter-intuitive to the argument above about dependence of interference on photon indistinguishability since photon generation is well distinguished due to pulsed pumping in two PAs for the unbalanced case.